tlamedia/gtm-kit/readme.txt

 == Changelog ==

+= 2.4.4 =

+Release date: 2025-04-30

+#### Bugfixes:
+* The $hook type hint in enqueue_page_assets was removed to avoid conflicts with plugins passing non-standard data types.

+#### Other:
+* Introduced the gtmkit_options_set action and the gtmkit_process_options filter.
+* Fixed deprecation in Easy Digital Downloads.

 = 2.4.3 =

 Release date: 2025-04-15

 #### Bugfixes:
 * Fix conflict with GTM Kit Woo in admin settings.

 = 2.4.2 =

 Release date: 2025-04-09

 #### Bugfixes:
 * Fix fatal error when used together with MC4WP: Mailchimp for WordPress.

 #### Other:
 * Tested up to WordPress 6.8.
 * Tested up to WooCommerce 9.8.

 = 2.4.1 =